UVA and PUVA

 - Describe dose changes if PUVA treatment is interrupted

-- List supplementary treatment that can be used for psoriasis & atopic dermatitis
+- List supplementary treatment that can be used for psoriasis and atopic dermatitis

 - List complications of PUVA